 English registrations of deaths list a Eugene M. McAdoo, aged 47, whose death was recorded in the last months of 1917, in London’s St Pancras district.
 The papers of Orpheus and Mattie Allen McAdoo are at the Beinecke Library at Yale University.
 What happened to the papers of Eugene McAdoo and where had he been in Britain?
 There are three different poses of the Fisk Trio on postcards, and a group of seven that includes those who became the Trio, a youngster who may be Myron, and Will Thompson, the pianist who had a considerable impact amongst Africans in Kimberley, South Africa, in the 1890s where he died.
 Another was Robert Bradford Williams (1862-1942) born in Georgia who married an Australian and became mayor of a suburb of Wellington, New Zealand.

 Euna Mocara is listed as an ‘artiste’ in the British census of 1911, visiting in East Murton, Durham.
 The enumerator wrote that she had been born around 1884 in Thornaby on Tees, in northern Yorkshire.
 The very unusual forename suggests she was born Euna Mildred Tate in Easington (registration quarter ending June 1884) but no other official documentation has been traced.
-In the 1920s she was described as the last of the Fisk Jubilee Singers – appearing in Ballymena in January 1920 and March 1922, in Derby in early 1923, Portsmouth in March 1924 and in Belfast in January 1925.
+A New Zealand newspaper (Evening Post, 2 August 1913) reported she was visiting her mother in Wellington in late July 1913 and left for England ‘yesterday’.
+Her mother lived in Wellington.
+The 1920s she was described as the last of the Fisk Jubilee Singers – appearing in Ballymena in January 1920 and March 1922, in Derby in early 1923, Portsmouth in March 1924 and in Belfast in January 1925.
 She was ‘Miss Mocora [sic] (Fisk Jubilee Singers)’ booked to appear at the monthly Sisterhood meeting on 19 December 1920 at the Wesleyan church in Quex Road, Kilburn, north London from 3 to 4: and to sing in the evening service, according to an announcement card (provided to me in March 2016 by Charles Kay).

 Pages expanding this theme include